Vicoli, Province of Pescara, Abruzzo

 The first documents about the village of Vicoli date back to the year 883, when the place was mentioned as Curtis de Viculo and to 1112 when the name was Castellum de Vicula.
 In the 15th century it was a feud of Francesco de Riccardis, then it belonged to the city of Chieti, to Francesco de Paganis, Manfredino of Valencia and Ferdinando Castriota, whose family retained ownership until 1597, when it was sold to Alfonso Piccolomini.

 What to see

-- a Chapel of San Rocco, with a fine wooden statue of the saint of the 17th century
+- The Chapel of San Rocco, with a fine wooden statue of the saint of the 17th century.

 - September: Feast of Madonna del Cinghiale (Our Lady of the Boar), a very peculiar tradition that seems to appear only in this place, since the boar is usually associated to the miracles of St. Antony the Abbot.